X

 Bill Gibbons became Executive Director of the Public Safety Institute (PSI) at The University of Memphis in September of 2016, as well as President of the Memphis Shelby Crime Commission.

-Prior to joining the PSI and Crime Commission, from 2011 through August of 2016, Gibbons served in Governor Bill Haslam's cabinet as Commissioner for the Department of Safety and Homeland Security and chaired a subcabinet of all state executive branch departments and agencies involved in public safety to develop a single, consistent state agenda to combat crime.
+Before joining the PSI and Crime Commission, from 2011 through August 2016, Gibbons served in Governor Bill HaslaHaslam'snet as Commissioner for the Department of Safety and Homeland Security and chaired a subcabinet of all state executive branch departments and agencies involved in public safety to develop a single, consistent state agenda to combat crime.

 Gibbons began his state government career in 1979 as a special policy assistant to former Governor Lamar Alexander and then returned to private law practice in 1981.
-He rejoined state government in 1996, when then Governor Don Sundquist named him District Attorney General for Shelby County in order to fill an unexpired term.
-Gibbons was then elected to a pair of eight-year terms in 1998 and 2006 and served a total of approximately 14 years.
+He rejoined state government in 1996 when Governor Don Sundquist named him District Attorney General for Shelby County to fill an unexpired term.
+Gibbons was then elected to a pair of eight-year terms in 1998 and 2006 and served approximately 14 years.

-The Crime Commission is an independent, non-profit 501(c)(3) organization that serves as a facilitator to bring public and private leaders and agencies together to focus on comprehensive crime prevention, intervention, and reduction practices in Shelby County.
-Spearheaded by the Crime Commission, Operation: Safe Community is a crime plan with goals and objectives designed to meet the crime challenge.
-The Public Safety Institute (PSI), in addition to other assignments, serves as a research arm to evaluate individually each objective of the Operation: Safe Community crime plan.
+The Crime Commission is an independent, non-profit 501(c)(3) organization that facilitates bringing public and private leaders and agencies together to focus on comprehensive crime prevention, intervention, and reduction practices in Shelby County.
+Spearheaded by the Crime Commission, Operation: Safe Community is a crime plan with goals and objectives to meet the crime challenge.
+In addition to other assignments, the Public Safety Institute (PSI) serves as a research arm to evaluate each objective of the Operation: Safe Community crime plan individually.

-Gibbons also served in part-time elective positions as a member of both the Memphis City Council and the Shelby County Commission.
+Gibbons also served in part-time elective positions on the Memphis City Council and the Shelby County Commission.

 Born in El Dorado, Arkansas, Gibbons holds both undergraduate and law degrees from Vanderbilt University.